Menu:

 Check this blog (link) for details of "PC5228 Quantum Information and Computation (2024 fall)" in NUS.
 Also check this blog (link) for an older version.

-An incomplete PDF version of lecture note that I wrote is here: link
+An incomplete PDF version of lecture note that I wrote is here: link.
+Also check this link for a short PDF lecture note that Dag and I wrote.

 Some general references